By Brian Hymas | Boise Real Estate Agent | 35-Year Treasure Valley Resident

 What is the best suburb of Boise, Idaho?

-Eagle and North Meridian consistently rank as the most sought-after suburbs — Eagle for its community feel and larger homes, North Meridian for its schools and self-contained amenities.
+Eagle and North Meridian consistently rank as the most sought-after suburbs — Eagle for its community feel, larger lots, and Boise River access; North Meridian for its school ratings and self-contained amenities.
+For value without sacrificing quality, South Meridian and Star offer strong livability at lower price points.

 What is the most affordable place to live near Boise?

-North Nampa and Kuna offer the lowest median home prices in the valley while still providing access to Boise’s amenities.
+North Nampa and Kuna offer the lowest median home prices in the valley while still providing reasonable access to Boise’s amenities.
+Middleton is also more affordable than most of the valley and offers the benefit of larger lots.
+All three are growing — buyers who move in early get the best prices before appreciation catches up.

 Is Meridian or Eagle better to live in?

-It depends on priorities.
-Eagle offers a more upscale, small-town feel with larger lots.
-Meridian offers better freeway access, newer construction, and lower prices — especially in North Meridian for families focused on schools.
+It depends entirely on what you’re optimizing for.
+Eagle offers a more upscale, small-town feel with larger lots, the Boise River running through it, and a genuine main street.
+Meridian offers better freeway access, more new construction, and lower prices — especially in North Meridian for families prioritizing school ratings.
+Most relocating families land in Meridian for practical reasons.
+People who want Eagle specifically usually know it from the first visit.

 What part of Boise is safest?